Karnataka Central Diocese of the Church of South India: CSI Christ Church, Hosur, Tamil Nadu

-- St. Mark's Cathedral, Bangalore
+St. Mark's Cathedral, Bangalore

 St. Mark's Cathedral was founded in 1808 and was completed in 1812.
 The Bishop of Calcutta consecrated this Cathedral in 1816.
 This Cathedral is a beautiful colonial structure having a graceful dome over a semicircular chancel.
 Roman archers along the walls are one of the most beautiful features of the cathedral.
-This cathedral was modeled along the lines of the 17th-century St Pauls Cathedral.
+This cathedral was modeled along the lines of the 17th-century St Paul's Cathedral.
 The entrance has elaborate woodwork and ornate carvings coupled with majestically done ceilings and domes.
 The monument was enlarged in 1901 and rebuilt in 1927.
 The new structure is known for its stained glass work.
-The church is named after St.Mark, the author of St. Mark's gospel.
+The church is named after St. Mark, the author of St. Mark's gospel.

-- Holy Trinity Church, Bangalore
+Holy Trinity Church, Bangalore

 Holy Trinity Church, located at Trinity circle at the east end of the MG Road, is a major landmark in Bangalore.
 It was built in 1851, for the British Regiment stationed in Bangalore.
 Built in the English Renaissance style, the church is regarded as the largest "military" church in southern India.

-- Hudson Memorial Church, Corporation Circle, Bangalore
+Hudson Memorial Church, Bangalore

 Hudson Memorial Church is one of the major landmarks of the city.
 It lies in the middle of Hudson circle near Bangalore City Corporation.
 The church was built in 1904, in memory of Rev Josiah Hudson.
 This impressive structure with a tower and several stained glass windows is an example for the neo-gothic style of architecture.

-- St.Andrew's Church, Cubbon Road, Bangalore
+St.Andrew's Church, Bangalore

 The foundation stone for this magnificent church structure was laid on 22 November 1864 by Lady Grant, wife of Lieutenant-General, Sir Hope Grant, the then Quartermaster-General of Her Majesty's Forces and the building was completed and opened for Divine worship on 18 November 1866.It started as a Scottish "kirk", and the edifice was completed to be opened for worship in 1866.
 The early congregation was almost entirely men and officers of the Scottish regiments from Britain stationed here and a few civilians of Scottish origin, all followers of the Presbyterian sect.

-- St. Paul's Church, OPH Road, Bangalore
+St. Paul's Church, Bangalore

 St. Paul's Church is located in the corner of Old Poor House Road, and Bowring Hospital Road, next to the Bowring and Lady Curzon Hospital, Bangalore Cantonment.
 St. Paul's has the distinction of being the very first Tamil Anglican Church in the erstwhile Mysore State.
 It celebrated its 175th anniversary in May 2014.

-- St. John's Church, Cleveland Town
+St. John's Church

 St. John's Church is located in St. John's Hill, Cleveland Town, Bangalore Cantonment, in between Promenade Road and St. John's Church Road.
 The church is the fourth oldest Protestant church in the city, with a distinct red edifice and towering steeple, rising out of the leafy surroundings.